singh-man/books/crackingTheCoding/16_moderate.md

 34		return maxAliveYear;
 35	}
 ```
-This algorithm takes O(R + P) time, whereR is the range of years andPis the number of people.
+This algorithm takes O(R + P) time, where R is the range of years and P is the number of people.
 Although O(R + P)  might be faster than O(P log P) for many expected inputs, you cannot directly compare the speeds to say that one is faster than the other.

 **16.11    Diving Board:** You are building a diving board by placing a bunch of planks of wood end-to-end.
 There are two types of planks, one of length shorter and one of length longer.
 You must use exactly K planks of wood.
 Write a method to generate all possible lengths for the diving board.